ROB ROSE: Who’s more of a fiscal dunce — Hlaudi or SA’s unions?

 But even more stunning was the fact that the newspaper then said: “The Star has looked into Motsoeneng’s claims and found that at the time of his departure, the SABC had R8bn in its coffers.”

-Actually, in Motsoeneng’s last year in charge, to March 2017, the SABC made a R976m loss.
-This more than doubled its R411m loss from the year before.
+Actually, in Motsoeneng’s last year in charge, to March 2017, the SABC made a R976m loss – more than double its R411m loss from the year before.

 Worse: actual cash in the bank during that year vanished faster than a Gupta brother sensing an imminent arrest, plunging from R881m to R81m.
 Yes, that’s right – Motsoeneng’s company actually burnt through R800m in a year.